 Best Practices for HIPAA Compliance with Technology

-While being an obvious tip, it is still crucial to mention.
+While it is an obvious tip, it’s still crucial to mention.
 Experts strongly encourage not to store passwords in plaintext and to use two-factor authentication to decrease the chances of a security breach.

 2. Make sure your device is encrypted.

-Patient details, surgery times, post-op communications are just some examples of sensitive information that is being exchanged between medical staff.
-Surgimate’s calendar app is a HIPAA compliant patient scheduling platform that gives surgeons and staff members 24*7 access to data in a completely secure format.
+Patient details, surgery times, and post-op communications are just some examples of sensitive information that is being exchanged between medical staff.
+Surgimate’s calendar app is a HIPAA-compliant patient scheduling platform that gives surgeons and staff members 24/7 access to data in a completely secure format.

-Secure messaging platforms such as IM Your Doc or Doximity, can eliminate the risk of texting or emailing PHI without proper security.
+Secure messaging platforms such as Doximity, can eliminate the risk of texting or emailing PHI without proper security.
 It is important to ensure that all apps that may be used to send and receive PHI are HIPAA compliant.

 5. Be sure to use only firewall and password-protected servers.